Whole Buildings

 Opportunities

-For CalNEXT, prospective ET studies should demonstrate performance benefits in terms of magnitude and cost-effectiveness of emissions reductions (e.g., retirement or decommissioning of natural gas infrastructure in an existing block or a new residential development).
+For CalNEXT, prospective ET studies should demonstrate performance benefits in terms of magnitude and cost-effectiveness of emissions reductions, e.g., retirement or decommissioning of gas infrastructure in an existing block or avoided cost of installing new gas infrastructure in a new residential development.
 Projects may include market research, lab testing, modeling, and field studies that help define benefits and value propositions.
-Microgrids sites should target regions most susceptible to grid outages (public safety power shutoff events).
-Non-wires alternatives include energy efficiency, solar and batteries, and virtual power plants (i.e., flexible loads) that relieve grid constraints and/or enable greater renewable energy consumption.
-For district heating and cooling (DH&C), projects may involve system decarbonization, use of low global-warming potential refrigerants, data collection, and evaluation methods of DH&C projects.
+Microgrid sites should target regions most susceptible to grid outages such as public safety power shutoff events.
+Non wires alternatives include energy efficiency, solar and batteries, and virtual power plants, i.e., flexible loads, that relieve grid constraints or enable greater renewable energy consumption.

 Barriers